First-order phase-transition on dynamical Lorentz symmetry breaking system: introduction

-Recently, the study of finite-N effects on symmetry breaking and its effects on many systems have been analyzed, as graphene-like systems \cite{kneur1,kneur2, kneur3}, bidimensional semimetals \cite{ygomes23} and nuclear and quark matter as well \cite{kneur4, kneur5}.
-The nonperturbative calculations have shown new features that pass unseen in the large-N approximations, such as first-order transitions.
-Thus, inspired by those intriguing non-perturbative results, in this paper we investigate the vacuum phase transitions of $N$ massless fermions in the presence of quartic self-interactions based on the ref. \cite{gomes2022}.
-This self-interaction between pseudo-current $j^5_\mu=\bar{\psi}\gamma_\mu \gamma_5 \psi$ generates a fermionic condensate that breaks parity (P) and (CPT) symmetries, along with the Lorentz symmetry and therefore could be a source to matter anti-matter asymmetry.
+Recently, the study of finite-N effects on symmetry breaking and its impact on many systems have been analyzed, as graphene-like systems \cite{kneur1,kneur2, kneur3}, bidimensional semimetals \cite{ygomes23} and nuclear and quark matter as well \cite{kneur4, kneur5}.
+The non-perturbative calculations have shown new features that pass unseen in the large-N approximations, such as first-order transitions.